-In comments contrasting what he had said earlier, Ayatollah Khamenei has tried to tone down his recent remarks on “Fire at will” that caused extensive controversy and debate.
+In comments contradicting what he had said earlier, Ayatollah Khamenei has tried to tone down his recent remarks on “Fire at will” that caused extensive controversy and debate.

 Khamenei had mentioned "Fire at will" in a speech on June 7, in what was widely interpreted as targeting Hassan Rouhani’s centrist government.

-“Sometimes the central think tanks and cultural and political institutions fall into disarray and stagnation, and when that happens, commanders of the soft war should recognize their duty, make decisions and act in a fire at will form,” Khamenei had said.
+“Sometimes key think tanks and cultural and political institutions fall into disarray and stagnation, and when that happens, commanders of the soft war should recognize their duty, make decisions and act in a fire at will manner,” Khamenei had said.

-But now, in his Id Fitr sermon celebrating the end of Ramadan, Iran’s supreme leader today said: “Fire at will does not call for anarchy, it does not mean giving opportunities to those making thoughtless claimants against the country’s revolutionary movement.”
+But now, in his Id Fitr sermon celebrating the end of Ramadan, Iran’s Supreme Leader today said: “Fire at will does not call for anarchy, it does not mean giving opportunities to those making thoughtless claims against the country’s revolutionary movement.”

 “Khamenei’s call for fire at will is [practically] shooting at the law,” said Nobel Peace Prize laureate Shirin Ebadi.

 Meanwhile, several media and military institutions under Ayatollah Khamenei’s direct supervision tried to defuse his controversial remarks.
 “Fire at will means encouraging people for cultural activities,” they argued.

 “Fire at will calls for spontaneous and upstanding cultural work,” Khamenei himself clarified in his latest sermon.
 “It does not call for anarchy, it does not mean giving opportunities to those making thoughtless claimants against the country’s revolutionary movement,” he added.

 Khamenei once again called on his followers to be alert and vigilant in confronting the enemy’s soft war against the Islamic Republic of Iran.
 Iranian officials often refer to Western cultural influences as a “soft war” against their national and religious values.